Kingly-elpies/KinglyKelpies/README.md

 # Spoilers

-this section contains **full** spolilers for the game and explanation of the bug
+This section contains **full** Spoilers for the game and explanation of the bug

 ## The Bug - Phantom Boxes

-We call the Bug **Phantom Boxes** it is caused by the reload feature which does not work correctly.
+We call the Bug **Phantom Boxes**

+It is caused by the reload feature which does not work correctly.
 (Or does it 🤔)

 To reproduce it follow these steps: